Phong-Kaster/Design-Pattern-In-Programming/README.md

 In other word, Abstract Factory is a higher level of Factory Method.
 You could assume that Abstract Factory is an enormous factory.
 The enormous(Abstract Factory) factory comprises a number of small factory.
 Each small factory(Factory Method) specializes its own business.

+A standard Abstract (Factory) Method embraces 5 components:

+- **Abstract (Factory) Method** - it is defined `Interface` or `Abstract` class.
+They consists methods creating Abstract objects.
+To answer question: What does Abstract Method embrace ?

+- **Abstract Product** - it is declared as `Interface` or `Abstract` class so as to define Abstract objects.
+To answer question: what activity **Abstract (Factory) Method's element** do ?

+- **Concrete Factory** - building, instantiating methods which is used to create specific objects.
+To answer question: What do they need to begin run ?

+- **Product** - Install of specific objects & write coding-flow for **Abstract Product's methods**.
+To answer question: How do they do ?

+- **Client** - The objects uses **Abstract Factory** & **Abstract Product**.

 Example:

+You are the chairman of GeoComply group - a furniture manufacturer.
+Your business supplies Table & Chair which is made from Wood or Plastic.
+However, manufacturing Wood furnitures & Plastic furnitures is 100Z% different .
+Therefore, you need 2 different factories to create them.
+Your customers can make orders which include both wood & plastic furnitures.
+Both of 2 factories will make process to fulfill your customers's order.

 <p align="center">
     <img src="./photo/abstract-method-sample.png" width="640" />